 So what?
 People say outrageous things all the time (look no further than our politicians for examples).
 We don’t make a big deal out of them for strangers, so you shouldn’t make a big deal out of them for your friend or loved one either.

 You’re not there to help treat the person with schizophrenia.
 So it does you no good to try and play armchair psychologist and challenge a person’s (false) beliefs or hallucinations.
-Remember, these delusions or hallucinations may not mean anything to you, but they have very strong, important meanings to the individual.1
+Remember, these delusions or hallucinations may not mean anything to you, but they have very strong, important meanings to the individual. ((Again, don’t be swayed into thinking it’s your role to help discover what those meanings are, or challenge the person’s attachment to those beliefs or hallucinations.))

 Instead, acknowledge you’ve heard the person (so as not to be rude, unthoughtful, or unkind), acknowledge the emotional message the person is relaying to you, and when it seems appropriate, move the conversation along to a related topic where you have reason to believe the person holds no such beliefs or hallucinations.

 For instance, “Wow, I’m really sorry to hear that that voice is telling you to do those things.
 It must be so difficult living with that every day…” The person may try to draw you into their hallucinations or beliefs further, asking, “Do you ever hear voices like that?”
-Answer honestly, but know that however you answer, your experience is unlikely to be similar to theirs.2
+Answer honestly, but know that however you answer, your experience is unlikely to be similar to theirs. ((Unless, of course, you too were diagnosed with or have schizophrenia.))

 The key to compassion in schizophrenia isn’t that you need to walk a mile in another person’s shoes to really understand them.
 Each person’s experience of schizophrenia can be very different and unique from another’s.
 Compassion only requires that you remember the person as a fellow human being, deserving of kindness and respect.